apache/spark/docs/sql-ref-syntax-aux-analyze-table.md

 ### Description

-`ANALYZE TABLE` statement can be used to collect statistics about the table.
-The information can be used by the query optimizer to find a better query execution plan.
+`ANALYZE TABLE` statement can be used to collect statistics about the table to be used by the query optimizer to find a better query execution plan.

 ### Syntax
 {% highlight sql %}